2019 Cricket World Cup final: Celebrations

 In the wake of England's victory, the nation erupted into a state of national pride and celebrations that lasted into the night and most of the next day.
 The England team stayed at Lord's for most of the night celebrating.
 The next day, the team hosted an event at The Oval, inviting fans to meet and greet the team, and pose and take photos with the trophy.

-Queen Elizabeth II congratulated the England team on the victory, as well as many other high-profile celebrities.

 British Prime Minister Theresa May invited the England team to 10 Downing Street the day after the victory to celebrate and offer her congratulations.
 Former Conservative Prime Minister Sir John Major, himself a former Surrey County Cricket Club President and honorary life vice-president, was also in attendance.
 In December, Stokes was also named BBC Sports Personality of the Year, making him the first cricketer to win it since Andrew Flintoff in 2005.
 In the subsequent New Year's Honours List, six England players and staff received Order of the British Empire decorations: CBEs for Morgan and ECB chairman Colin Graves, OBEs for Stokes and coach Trevor Bayliss and MBEs for Buttler and Root.